Green Form Scheme

 The above limits can be extended by exception.
 The Advocate can submit an application to the LACO for consideration.
 As part of the extension application, the Advocate is required to explain what work has been undertaken, what further work is planned and the amount of additional funding required.
 The limit can be extended by a maximum of 6 hours.

 If you have a legal problem for which you require advice and you consider that your financial means are limited to such an extent that you are likely to qualify to receive assistance under the Scheme, the first thing you should do is consult an Advocate.
 You should make it clear to the Advocate that you are seeking their advice under the Green Form Scheme.

-Who decides the amount paid to my Advocate under my legal aid certificate?
+Who decides the amount paid to your Advocate under your legal aid certificate

 Once your legal aid funding has concluded the Advocate will submit a bill of costs to the Legal Aid Office for assessment.
-A Costs Officer will conduct a review of the work done and will certify an amount to be paid.
+We will conduct a review of the work done and will certify an amount to be paid.

 For further information on Green Form guidance please refer to our document 'A General Guide to Civil Legal Aid'.